solidi/hl-mods/workspace/redist/readme.txt

 - Valve, Romka, A.I. for the scientist HEV suit player model https://gamebanana.com/mods/179924
 - Nexon for the HD arcade cabinet, and updated skins by Napoleon
 - International Minds for select base skeletal animations https://www.moddb.com/mods/crack-life/downloads/crack-life-anniversary-v11
+- The Counter-Strike team for the skylake_ skybox used in frostmill